Center for International Services

 New International Student Orientation

-Plan to arrive on campus by August 19.
-International student pre-orientation sessions for the fall 2017 semester will take place August 20-22.
-At the end of the Slutzker Center orientation, you will join Syracuse Welcome 2017, an orientation for all the University’s first-year and transfer students.
-This program will take place Thursday, August 24, through Sunday, August 27.
+International student orientation sessions for the fall 2022 semester will take place in late August.
+Dates will be posted soon.
+Specific dates will be posted soon.
 During this program you will meet with your academic advisor, take any required placement examinations, including the English Language Assessment Exam (ELAE), and attend opening ceremonies for the University.
 The orientation schedule for international students differs from the schedule for U.S. nationals due to the mandatory international student pre-orientation programs.

 If you do not have an assignment in a residence hall, it will be necessary to make hotel reservations in advance of your arrival.
-Please review new student arrival information about temporary housing on the Slutzker Center website.
+Please review new student arrival information about temporary housing on the Center's website .